-- 1. What are three root causes of this disaster?
+1. What are three root ca uses of this disaster?

-- a)
+a)

-- b)
+b)

-- c)
+c)

-- 2. Using the workflow checklist (Appendix 4), what navigation tools did they have, what was missing, and what navigation workflow preparation could have helped to prevent or mitigate this disaster?
+2. Using the worldlow sh ecklist (Appendix 4), what navigation tools did they have, what was missing, and

+۷. - low preparation could have helped to prevent or mitigate this disaster?

 The 5 Tools Was the tool present?
 Was the tool prepared properly?

 1a) Physical map

 1b) Digital map

 2) Altimeter

 3) Compass

-4) Gaia GPS; Backup GPS for cold weather
+4) Gaia GPS;

+Backup GPS for

+cold weather

-5) PLB or Personal Communicator
+5) PLB or Personal

+Communicator

-3. Using the Mountaineers Ten Essentials (Appendix 5) as a guide, what other preparation could have helped prevent or mitigate this disaster?
+3. rs Ten Essentials (Appendix 5) as a guide, what other preparation could have helped

+prevent or mitigate thi s disaster?

-Missing Essentials:
+Missing g Essentials:

-Planning, Communication, and Situational Awareness:
+Plannir ng, Communication, and Situational Awareness:

-Welcome!: Greeting , Introduction, and Context
+We elcome!: Greeting , Introduction, and Context

+6 ,